 "Suffice it to note that this is one of the most critical problems Lebanon continues to face, a problem with serious social, psychological, economic, and political implications.
-Urban congestion, blight, depletion of open spaces, disparities in income distribution, rising levels of unemployment and underemployment, housing shortages, exorbitant rents, problems generated by slums and shantytowns, and, to a considerable extent, the urban violence of the war years were all by-products of overurbanization.
-In short, the scale and scope of urbanization had outstripped the city's resources to cope effectively with continuously mounting demand for urban space and public amenities."
-At the edge of the city, Nahr Beirut acted both as the "natural" boundary of the growing capital city and as a shifting area hosting a diversity of refugees over time.
+Urban congestion, blight, depletion of open spaces, disparities in income distribution, risina levels of unemployment and underemployment, housing shortages, exorbitant rents, problems generated by slums and shantytowns, and, to a considerable extent, the urban violence of the war years were all by-products of overurbanization.
+In short, the scale and scope of urbanization had outstripped the city's resources to cope effectively with continuously mounting demand for urban space and public amenities."32 At the edge of the city, Nahr Beirut acted both as the "natural" boundary of the growing capital city and as a shifting area hosting a diversity of refugees over time.
 Today there are little noticeable traces of the war in the area.
 During the Lebanese war this area, as part of eastern Beirut, was under the control of Christian Militias and was the site of a few bloody battles.
 In 1975-76, early rounds of fighting started in the city center and extended outwards to the hotel districts and the south-eastern suburbs creating the "Green Line" dividing Beirut into two (Muslim West Beirut and Christian East Beirut).
 This affected the social geography of Beirut in creating "exclusive and closed communities."
-Entire groups were evicted from the western and eastern zones of the city depending on their religion and they moved collectively towards safer areas.
-Indeed, Muslim enclaves in East Beirut (Quarantina, Nabaa, Tal el Zaatar) were destroyed.
-Much of the urbanization of the city's peripheries activated by the fleeing populations happened illegally in violation of construction codes and property rights regulations.
-In 1985 other battles involving rivalry within the Lebanese Forces occurred in the area.
-Later shootings between the Lebanese army under the command of army commander Michel Aoun and the Lebanese Forces divided and affected the eastern area of Beirut and its suburbs.
-In one instance, accusations by the Lebanese Forces claimed that the army shelled Jisr el Wati that connects Sin el Fil to Ashrafieh to cut them off from supplies.
-Today, the eastern suburbs witness an ageing and informal urbanization with abandoned factories and cheap and unhealthy living quarters.
-In addition to the older waves of migrants who settled around the river, the eastern suburbs host immigrants from East and West Africa as well as from Asia (Filipinos, Indians, Sri Lankans, Bangladeshi and Nepalis).
-A large number of Ibid.
+33 Entire groups were evicted from the western and eastern zones of the city depending on their religion and they moved collectively towards safer areas.34 Indeed, Muslim enclaves in East Beirut (Quarantina, Nabaa, Tal el Zaatar) were destroyed.35 Much of the urbanization of the city's peripheries activated by the fleeing populations happened illegally in violation of construction codes and property rights regulations.36 In 1985 other battles involving rivalry within the Lebanese Forces occurred in the area.
+37 Later shootings between the Lebanese army under the command of army commander Michel Aoun and the Lebanese Forces divided and affected the eastern area of Beirut and its suburbs.38 In one instance, accusations by the Lebanese Forces claimed that the army shelled Jisr el Wati that connects Sin el Fil to Ashrafieh to cut them off from supplies.39 Today, the eastern suburbs witness an ageing and informal urbanization with abandoned factories and cheap and unhealthy living quarters.
+In addition to the older waves of migrants who settled around the river, the eastern suburbs host immigrants from East and West Africa as well as from Asia (Filipinos, Indians, Sri Lankans, Bangladeshi and Nepalis), 40 A large number of 23 Fawaz, Mona & Isabelle Peillen "The Case of Beirut, Lebanon" part of "Understanding Slums: Case Studies for the Global Report on Human Settlements," University College, London, & United Nations Human Settlements Programme, 2003, New York?: UN-HABITAT.
+25 Kassir, Samir.
+Beirut.